sapegin/washingcode-book/manuscript/150_Editing.md

 3. Customize the UI: hide anything you don’t use.

-4. Learn and customize the shortcuts.
-Keyboard shortcuts (hotkeys) can make our work much faster, but often it’s hard to remember them.
-Especially, chord shortcuts, where you need to press several shortcuts one after another.
-I ended up changing many default shortcuts to something that make more sense to me, and easier to remember.
+4. Learn and customize the hotkeys.
+Hotkeys can make your work much faster, but often it’s hard to remember them.
+I ended up changing many default hotkeys to something that make more sense to me, so I can remember them.

 5. Add plugins for languages and frameworks you use.
 By default code editors come with dozens of panels and toolbars, most of which we’ll never use.
 It makes sense to only keep things we use regularly, and hide the rest.

 T> [MonoLisa](https://www.monolisa.dev) is a paid font, but there are good free alternatives.
 [Coding Fonts](https://coding-fonts.netlify.app/fonts/anonymous-pro/?theme=light) is a nice page to compare many programming fonts and choose the one you like.

+T> I never liked chord hotkeys (meaning you press two hotkeys one after another, for example Cmd+K Cmd+X) until I read the <!-- textlint-disable -->[Make VS Code awesome](https://makevscodeawesome.com)<!-- textlint-enable --> book by Caleb <!-- cspell:disable -->Porzio<!-- cspell:enable -->.
+I realized that if use them for less common operations, I can create namespaces within which I can define hotkeys that are easy to remember.
+They aren’t faster than single hotkeys, but that’s not the point.
+For example, I use Cmd+K Cmd+X to open eXtensions panel, Cmd+K Cmd+G to open Git panel, and Cmd+K Cmd+M to open Markdown preview.

 TODO: screenshot